astronomy-commons/lsdb/docs/tutorials/dask-cluster-tips.rst

     print(client.dashboard_link)

-In Jupyter Notebook you can also display the client object, by making it the last line of your code or using the `display` function:
+In a Jupyter Notebook you can also display the client object, by making it the last line of your code or using the `display` function:

 .. code-block:: python